axvr/code-dump/README.md

 # Code Dump

-A repository of random code, programming notes and project assets I have created, ranging from experiments to actual fully functional programs.
+A repository of random code, programming notes and project assets I have created, ranging from experiments to fully functioning programs.

 Feel free to use or modify any of this code where ever and how ever you like (within the scope of the licence).
 Everything here is unlicenced and in the